 Remote work is more common than ever, and it’s showing no signs of slowing.
-Remote work in 2021 is more robust and versatile than ever before, and it’s changing the professional landscape as we know it.
+Working remotely in 2022 is more robust and versatile than ever before, and it’s changing the professional landscape as we know it.

-With companies like Twitter, Nationwide, Shopify and many others offering remote work options to all employees, it’s clear that what’s happening isn’t just a trend.
-While the Covid-19 pandemic has obviously spurred things along, the rise in remote work was always on the horizon.
-Even without the pandemic’s influence, remote work options were still projected to increase more than 80 percent by 2025.
+With companies like Twitter, Nationwide, and Shopify offering remote employees work options, it’s clear that remote employment isn’t just a trend.
+While the Covid-19 pandemic has obviously spurred things along, the rise in remote work among in-office employees was always on the horizon.
+Even without the pandemic’s influence, remote working options were still projected to increase more than 80 percent by 2025.

 - Working remotely just half of the time saves people on average 11 days each year by reducing commute time (State of Telecommuting)

-- Remote workers are 24% more likely to report being both happy and productive at their job (Owl Labs)
+- Work-life balance is more achievable as remote workers are 24% more likely to report being both happy and productive at their job (Owl Labs)

 - By 2028, 73% of business departments will have at least one remote worker (Upwork)

-Remote work is a very broad term that includes a lot of different online jobs.
-These positions can be fully remote, hybrid or flex.
-We’ll go into each type of remote work below.
+It’s easy for job seekers to be confused since remote work is a very broad term.
+Human resources typically categorize them based on the company’s demands since remote employees work or contribute differently.
+These positions can be fully remote, hybrid, or flex.
+We’ll go into each type of remote worker below.

 1. Fully Remote